gardenlinux/gardenlinux/docs/reference/flavors.md

 **flavor** qualifies the cname with a target architecture.
 This is the stable identifier used in `flavors.yaml` entries, CI job naming, and as the argument to the `./build` script.

 **versioned flavor** qualifies the flavor with a version.
-The version is never passed on the `./build` command line — it is resolved internally from the `VERSION` file via `./get_version`.
+The version can optionally be passed on the `./build` command line or is resolved internally from the `VERSION` file via `./get_version`.

 **artifact base name** qualifies the versioned flavor with a short commit hash.
 It is the prefix of every file produced under `.build/` and the key used for S3 artifact storage.